Disaster Relief Grants

 To apply for Union Plus Disaster Relief Grants:

 - Union Plus Credit Cardholders should call 1-800-622-2580 to speak directly with a specially trained representative.
 Representatives in the United States handle all customer service calls to the Union Plus Credit Card Program.

 - Union Plus Mortgage and Union Plus Accident Insurance holders should call 1-800-472-2005 to speak to a Union SAFE specialist.

 How grants have helped members

-In an effort unmatched by any other credit card in the nation, the Union Plus Credit Card Disaster Relief Fund provided $400,000 to some 800 union cardholders impacted by Hurricanes Katrina and Rita in 2005.
+In an effort unmatched by any other credit card in the nation, the Union Plus Credit Card Disaster Relief Fund provided $375,000 to 750 members impacted by Hurricane Sandy in 2012 and $400,000 to some 800 union cardholders impacted by Hurricanes Katrina and Rita in 2005.

 For Tart and his family, Hurricane Katrina made an already tough situation even more harrowing.
 He was laid off from his job as an electrician just a few weeks before the hurricane hit the Gulf Coast.
 Then the disaster ripped away his New Orleans home, his car, and his family's prized possessions, some of which had been handed down from previous generations.
 "At the time we received the grant, we were out of funds," he says.

 The Tarts relocated to Atlanta, where they are optimistic abou the future.

 Other assistance for union cardholders included payment waivers, lower rates, emergency credit line increases, fee waivers and free credit counseling.